VerifyTests/Verify.Http/readme.md

 ### Default Response

-The default behaviour is to return a `HttpResponseMessage` with a status code of `200 OK`.
+The default behavior is to return a `HttpResponseMessage` with a status code of `200 OK`.

 <!-- snippet: DefaultContent -->
 <a id='snippet-defaultcontent'></a>